ReporterAlvarez/J296-Final-Project/README.md

 * Create Pivot Table with Rows as Month-Year, Columns as Reason for Stop, Values and LEA Record ID
 ANSWER: No large and immediate changes, though there may be a small dip in the number of "reasonable suspicion" stops and a small uptick in "traffic violation" stops
 SCREEN SHOT ROUGHLY 7:52 PM
+## 6) Did the racial demographics of who gets pulled over change after Feb.
+24, 2021, when Berkeley voted to limit low-level traffic stops?
+Did the demographics of who gets stopped, cited or arrested change after February 24, 2021?
+* Spreadsheet 2: Create a pivot table with Rows of "Month-Year" and "Enforcement", Columns of "Perceived Race" and Values of COUNTA of "LEA Record ID"
+* Copy/Paste data into a spreadsheet.
+Sort "Month-Year" by A-Z and filter for only "Arrest" INSERT SCREENSHOT 11:23 PM
+INSERT SCREENSHOT 11:35 PM
+INSERT SCREENSHOT 11:42 PM
+ANSWER: Overall the disparities in who gets stopped by police have slimmed slightly.
+Black drivers made up 41% of all stops in February 2021 and 37% of stops in March 2022.
+Arrests have fluctuated over the last year, but overall Black drivers still comprise a disproportionate amount of arrests in the city compared to the city's demographics.
+In June 2021 and September 2021, Black drivers made up over half of the police stops that ended in an arrest.
+In the most recent two months -- February and March 2022 -- those percentages have dropped to below 40%.